Todo56/ShopUI/README.md

 ## Example config
 ```
+shopcommand: shop
-hopname: Select a Category #Sets the shop name
+shopname: Select a Category #Sets the shop name
 shoptype: single #single or double
 categories: # Categories or your shop
   potions: # Category id